 Plate 5 - Some buildings in the local landscape 322900 316750.
+Ty Top barn breaks the skyline.

-Plate 6 - In the landscape west of Sarnau the existing vegetation screens large parts of the built development.
+Plate 6 - In the landscape west of Sarnau the existing vegetation screens large parts of the steel portal frame building, although the barn at Ty Top is visible in an elevated location close to the skyline.
 322820 315585.

 Plate 7 - View towards the site (screened by vegetation) from footpath near Geuffordd 322610 314480.
+The white roof of the barn at Ty Top catches the eye against the surrounding landscape.